learn-co-curriculum/phase-1-object-orientation-in-javascript/README.md

 of functions, we can get an interactive website up and running.
 What happens, though, when we want to go beyond a small website?

-Let's go back and take a look at the first app we discussed, [Simple Liker][simple liker]:
+Let's go back and take a look at the first app we discussed, [Simple Liker][simple-liker]:

 ![working example of favoriting a post][three-pillars-example-working]